 The worst part?
 People actually fall for the trap and the guide will hate you forever if you decide to share your knowledge to warn them.

-Cons of Organized Tours #02: There is a pre-set itinerary and most of the times, it starts later than usual.
+There is a pre-set itinerary and most of the time, it starts later than usual.

 Most organized tours start around 9:00 to 10:00 am in order to ensure that everybody has enough time to have a breakfast and a shower.
 Sadly, it is not uncommon to wait up to 20 minutes for lazy people who couldn’t be on time.